Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

   }
 ```

 > **N.B.** The metallic parameter is a parameter from 0 to 1 to give a more metallic sound.
 It changes the modulator intensity.
+In fact, that 3/4 ratio on the FM is the reason metallic sound.

 This function is called each tick with a new note: